Myanmar coup: ASEAN split over the way forward | DW | 29.03.2021

 "This is quite a strong statement, especially considering ASEAN's usual 'quiet' and noninterference approach," Deasy Simandjuntak, an expert from the ISEAS-Yusof-Ishak-Institute in Singapore, told Malaysian newspaper The Straits Times.

-Since its founding in 1967, ASEAN has pursued behind-the-doors and consensus-based diplomacy.
+Since its founding in 1967, ASEAN has pursued behind closed doors and consensus-based diplomacy.

 With this approach, ASEAN succeeded, for instance, in convincing Myanmar to accept international aid in 2008 after the devastating cyclone Nargis, which claimed about 100,000 lives.